core-wg/core-responses/draft-bormann-core-responses.md

 {: #response-for-option title="The Response-For Option" cols="r l l l l l l r l"}

 The CoAP Token becomes meaningless for this form of response;
-responses with embedded requests are therefore sent with an zero-length Token.
+responses with embedded requests are therefore sent with a zero-length Token.
 (In essence, the "Response-For" option takes the place of the request the Token usually stands for.)